 - The Authority acting as guarantor of pension commitments (as required by the Staffordshire County Council Pension Fund Policy) following the TUPE of employees to Freedom Leisure On 1 February 2018, Freedom Leisure took over the management of the Council's Leisure Centres.
 96 staff were transferred by TUPE via a pass through agreement.
 An assessment has been carried out by management of the risk and potential financial consequences should the Council be called to settle these liabilities.
-For 2021/22, the risk has been assessed at low between 1% or £22,455 and 5% or £112,274.
-This is based on the operating environment nationally, the overall financial position of Freedom Leisure, the contract between Freedom and the Council, and the support provided both by the Government and Lichfield District Council. - Under the Deed of Transfer of the Council's Housing Stock to Bromford Housing Association (HomeZone) on 24 March 1997, the Council entered into certain limited warranties and covenants, which will terminate on the fortieth anniversary.
+For 2022/23, the risk has been assessed at low between 1% or £19,232 and 5% or £96,191.
+This is based on the operating environment nationally, the overall financial position of Freedom Leisure and the contract between Freedom and the Council. - Under the Deed of Transfer of the Council's Housing Stock to Bromford Housing Association (HomeZone) on 24 March 1997, the Council entered into certain limited warranties and covenants, which will terminate on the fortieth anniversary.
 The amount of any potential liability cannot be estimated. - The Council manages risk associated with insurance cover by a combination of external insurance and self-funding; the latter being limited to the policy excess.
-The estimated potential liability of the Council for existing claims as at 31 March 2022 is £158,618.
+The estimated potential liability of the Council for existing claims as at 31 March 2023 is £187,106.
 No provision has been made for this amount as the outcomes of the claims are currently unknown.